- The Berlin Fair will open Thursday, September 14, 2023 at 4:00 p.m.. and close on Sunday evening, September 17th at 7:00 p.m.

 - The Berlin Fair reserves the right to refuse any exhibit and/or exhibitor found to be unsuitable or in poor taste.

-- Exhibitors passes will be on sale at the Youth Building on Wednesday and Thursday the week of the fair.
+- Exhibitors passes will be on sale at the Youth Building on Tuesday and Wednesday the week of the fair.
 Each exhibitor will be allowed to purchase one pass package.
-The package is good for admission to the fair on Thursday, Friday, Saturday and Sunday and will cost $30.
+The package is good for admission to the fair on Thursday, Friday, Saturday and Sunday and will cost $35.

 - All articles and animals exhibited must be bona fide property of the exhibitors.